brooklynrail/brooklynrail-platform/content/events/2020/07/a-tribute-to-john-ashbery.md

       From 2003 to 2007, he served as artistic director of The Poetry Project at St. Mark’s Church.
 He is co-chair of writing at the Milton Avery Graduate School of the Arts and also teaches writing at Pratt Institute and Brooklyn College.
-He lives in New York City.
+He lives in New York City and is the Poetry Editor of the Brooklyn Rail. "
   - person: marcella-durand
     event_bio: Marcella Durand's most recent books include The Prospect, just now out from Delete Press, https://deletepress.org, and Earth's Horizons, her